evany24/Predictions-of-Product-Sales/README.md

   - If it is NOT an Outlet Type Grocery Store
   - If it is NOT an Outlet with identifier OUT045

+**Lime Tabular Plot for High Sales Sample**

 ![High Sales Lime Tabular Explanation](https://github.com/evany24/Predictions-of-Product-Sales/blob/main/Images/high_sales_lime.png)

+- The store with highest sales in the sample had a predicted value of 6693.23 Rupees.
+ - Not being an Outlet Type Grocery Store was beneficial.
+ - Item MRP being above 180.25 Rupees was positive as well.
+ - The store not being identified as an OUT027 and not being a Type Supermarket Type 3 negatively affected this store.

+### Low Selling Sample

+**Force Plot for Low Sales Sample**

 ![Low Sales Force Plot](https://github.com/evany24/Predictions-of-Product-Sales/blob/main/Images/low_sales_force_plot.png)